 A successful EuroScience Open Forum has just been closed in Toulouse on July 14, 2018.
 We have celebrated science for all it means to society.
 But we are aware that this requires us to keep investing science and innovation.
 In times when Europe stands more on its own than ever since World War II, this means that Europe has to wield its most powerful axes.
 Its investment in Research and Innovation is probably the most important one outside e.g. trade policies.
-That is why EuroScience and the Initiative for Science in Europe (ISE) launched a petition to double the EC budget for R&I compared to Horizon 2020.
+That is why EuroScience and the Initiative for Science in Europe (ISE) launched a petition to double the EU Budget for Research and Innovation compared to Horizon 2020.
 Commissioner Carlos Moedas himself called at ESOF2018 for even stronger support for R&I. Brian Cahill, former president of the Marie Curie Alumni Association, gives more background information below.

 As usual you will not find new articles on EuroScientist during the summer break.
 But we will be back in September, and we hope you will rejoin too.
 Looking at what is brewing in the US, or China or Russia or in countries like Hungary and Turkey, there will be many things we need to follow and exchange views upon.

 Commissioner Carlos Moedas recently published the European Commission’s proposal for Horizon Europe that will define the budgetary and thematic direction of the Research and Innovation Programme between 2021 to 2027.
 Although this proposal represents an budget increase to almost 100 billion €, many scientists, concerned citizens, innovators believe that Europe must invest more in research and innovation to remain competitive in global terms.
 Spending on research and innovation as a percentage of GDP is currently significantly higher in South Korea, Japan, USA and China than in Europe.